Flexible work arrangements (FWA)

 - Health or family needs should be addressed through the Family and Medical Leave Act, the Virginia Sickness and Disability Program, Workers’ Compensation or other laws or policies meant to address such issues.

 The Virginia Department of Human Resource Management provides teleworking guidelines for classified employees.
-View the Policy 1.61 Teleworking on the DHRM website.
-VCU classified employees and their manager must also read, complete and sign the Standard Telework Agreement.
+View the Policy 1.61 Teleworking (PDF) on the DHRM website.
+VCU classified employees and their manager must also read, complete and sign the Standard Telework Agreement (PDF) provided by DHRM.
+A fillable version of this document is available via DocuSign.